 sudo sh -c 'echo deb http://pkg.jenkins-ci.org/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list'

-After the cache has been updated, start to proceed installation Jenkins:
+After the cache has been updated, start to proceed with installation Jenkins:

 Start Jenkins service:

 /var/log/jenkins/jenkins.log.
 You can also fine-tune the configuration.

 Step 4.
 Installing and Configure Apache web server for Jenkins.

 Install Apache web server on your system: